cameronmclean/pattern_mining/Notes for workshop facilitation.md

 We want to try and sketch out here all the 'forces' involved in the procedure and show which ones interact.

+The key is to first place all the forces on the page, then add connections that show realtionships between forces.
+It is important to name both the _force_, and the _relationships_.
+Show _how_ the forces interact.
+The relationships between forces may be directed - singly or bidirectional.
+Use your experience, and consult the literature/internet/peers to elucidate how the forces interact or explain the rationale.

 Our protocol solves a problem, the 'forces' are the things that shape the problem _and_ its solution.
 They are the things we have to address.